 I suspect that his life was far from perfect and that he missed the life that he once had, but in a strange way I admired him.
 He’d lost someone that he was devoted to, quite clearly he was a bit lonely, but he’d made a life for himself, maybe a life less complete than he’d hoped for, but a life nonetheless.

-I leave my home this week, prompted by circumstances beyond my control to embark on a life much different than the one I once envisaged, but I draw inspiration from the old man who smiled and shared his life with me that day.
+I leave my home this week, prompted by circumstances beyond my control to embark on a life much different than the one I once envisaged, but I draw inspiration from the old man who smiled and shared the story of his life with me that day.